MA Advanced Dance Performance

 Find our full list of guest choreographers for academic year 2019/2020 here.

 Where is it based?

-Lectures and seminars will take place at Dance City’s Sunderland studios housed in The Fire Station Arts Centre where you will find excellent facilities in the dance studios and a state of the art theatre space.
+Lectures and seminars will take place at Dance City’s Newcastle and Sunderland studios where you will find excellent facilities in the dance studios and a state of the art theatre space.
 Independent learning space for practical work is allocated at Dance City in Newcastle and Sunderland for Masters level students to develop their projects and undertake practical self-study.

 IT, library and Virtual Learning Environment (VLE) resources are accessible through the University of Sunderland.